bappygolder/minimal-stopwatch/docs/README.md

 - **Multiple Timers**: Run as many stopwatches as you need simultaneously.
 - **Drag & Drop**: Reorder timers easily with a smooth drag interface.
+- **Zoom Controls**: Scale your timers up to 3x with viewport-aware sizing.
+- **Hamburger Menu**: Quick access to shortcuts, credits, and app info via the header menu.
 - **Zen Mode**: Toggle a clean, minimal UI that hides everything except the timers.
 - **Focus Mode**: Click "Maximize" on any timer to focus on just that one task.
 - **Local Persistence**: Your timers are saved to your browser's Local Storage, so they're waiting for you when you come back.